Report issues, get support and leave feedback in this XDA forums thread.

 Once BubbleUPnP Server is up and running you can configure BubbleUPnP to connect to it

-and start streaming music.
+and start streaming your media.

 - Go into Settings > Networks and settings, select an unused Network and set the connection parameters (left screenshot)